Neural Koopman Lyapunov Control: Introduction

 Finding a Lyapunov function for a nonlinear system is in general a challenging task.
 Recently, the so-called Lyapunov neural networks methods have been proposed to learn a valid Lyapunov function that will guarantee closed-loop stability of nonlinear systems.
 The candidate Lyapunov functions are parameterized by means of feedforward neural networks and the Lyapunov conditions are imposed as soft constraints in the learning (optimization) problem.
-They are motivated by the fact that any continuous function can be approximated by means of a neural network with a finite number of parameters that must be learned \cite{cybenko1989approximation_neural_1,hornik1993some_neural_2}.
-The Lyapunov conditions have to be satisfied for a Lyapunov function to exist.
-One can verify whether a neural network satisfies these conditions or not by utilizing techniques that can check certain properties of the outputs of the neural network.
-They can be broadly classified into two main methods, one in which the verification is inexact and is carried out by solving a relaxed convex problem and another one in which the verification is exact and based on Mixed Integer Programming (MIP) solvers and Sequential Modulo Theories (SMT) solvers.
-In \cite{chang2020neural,mehrjou2020neural_lyapunov_redesign,ravanbakhsh2019learning_lyapunov_from_demonstrations,jin2020neural_control_policy}, a control strategy based on the Lyapunov function was proposed using Lyapunov neural networks. \cite{abate2020lyapunov_formal_synthesis} proposes formal synthesis methods for learning Lyapunov functions.
-However, the approaches proposed in~ \cite{chang2020neural,mehrjou2020neural_lyapunov_redesign,ravanbakhsh2019learning_lyapunov_from_demonstrations,jin2020neural_control_policy,abate2020lyapunov_formal_synthesis}, assume that the nonlinear dynamics are known. \cite{dai2021lyapunov_stable_nn_control} proposes a framework for learning a Lyapunov function where the dynamics are not known. \cite{boffi2020learning_stability_from_data} provides stability certificates via a learned Lyapunov function using trajectory data only. \cite{richards2018lyapunov} proposes a framework for discrete-time polynomial (nonlinear) systems and learns a safe region of attraction (ROA) using neural networks.
-However, these approaches are restricted to learning a class of linear feedback controllers or neural network based feedback controllers and do not guarantee the existence of a stabilizing feedback controller or propose a systematic method to characterize it.
-Further, there are no tools to analyze these unknown nonlinear systems.
-In contrast with the aforementioned references, in this work we utilize the Koopman operator theory framework to describe, analyze and control the behavior of any known or unknown nonlinear system via a higher dimensional (lifted) bilinear control system.
+These methods are motivated by the fact that any continuous function can be approximated by means of a neural network with a finite number of parameters that must be learned \cite{cybenko1989approximation_neural_1,hornik1993some_neural_2}.
+A continuously differentiable function corresponds to a Lyapunov function for a nonlinear system if it satisfies certain conditions, which we refer to as Lyapunov conditions.
+One can verify whether a function learned by a neural network satisfies these conditions or not by utilizing techniques that can check certain properties of the outputs of the neural network.
+These verification techniques can be broadly classified into two main methods, one in which the verification is inexact and is carried out by solving a relaxed convex problem and another one in which the verification is exact and based on Mixed Integer Programming (MIP) solvers and Sequential Modulo Theories (SMT) solvers.
+In \cite{chang2020neural,mehrjou2020neural_lyapunov_redesign,ravanbakhsh2019learning_lyapunov_from_demonstrations,jin2020neural_control_policy} Lyapunov control methods are proposed based on Lyapunov neural networks. \cite{abate2020lyapunov_formal_synthesis} proposes formal synthesis methods for learning Lyapunov functions.
+However, the approaches proposed in~ \cite{chang2020neural,mehrjou2020neural_lyapunov_redesign,ravanbakhsh2019learning_lyapunov_from_demonstrations,jin2020neural_control_policy,abate2020lyapunov_formal_synthesis} assume that the nonlinear dynamics are known. \cite{dai2021lyapunov_stable_nn_control} proposes a framework for learning a Lyapunov function where the dynamics are not known. \cite{boffi2020learning_stability_from_data} provides stability certificates via a learned Lyapunov function using trajectory data only. \cite{richards2018lyapunov} proposes a framework for discrete-time polynomial (nonlinear) systems and learns a safe region of attraction (ROA) using neural networks.
+However, these approaches are restricted to learning linear feedback controllers or neural network based feedback controllers and do not guarantee the existence of a stabilizing feedback controller or propose a systematic method to characterize it.
+Further, there are no tools to analyze the stability properties of unknown {control-affine} nonlinear systems.
+In contrast with the aforementioned references, in this work we utilize the Koopman operator theory framework to describe, analyze and control the behavior of any known or unknown {control-affine} nonlinear system via a higher dimensional (lifted) bilinear control system.